is a great place to visit and live in. It is one of the most Muslim-friendly countries in Europe

 Nordby Shopping Center

-The Nordby shopping centre is situated in Stromsand in the Swedish countryside, right near the border of Norway, which is why you'd probably see more Norwegians here than Swedes.
+The Nordby shopping center is situated in Stromsand in the Swedish countryside, right near the border of Norway, which is why you'd probably see more Norwegians here than Swedes.
 There are two large grocery stores in Nordby, along with many shops selling everything from clothes and beauty products

 to furniture and décor.
 But it is almost always crowded, arrive early if you want to avoid the hordes of people!